 Digital Photography of Collection Objects

-In the summer of 2013, the DAC Digital Imaging Initiative transitioned from its former large-format photography (very high-resolution, but comparatively slow) to high-quality, rapid-capture photography of collection objects.
-That first summer of such work produced images of over 1,800 artworks, mostly French and Italian prints of the sixteenth through nineteenth centuries.
-Almost all of those images are now available as DAC Open Access Images via DAC Collection Search online.
-We look forward to similar projects in future summers as funding allows (we have just been awarded funding for imaging in the summers of 2015-2017; a press release has more details, and further information will appear here very soon).
+In the summer of 2013, the DAC Digital Imaging Initiative transitioned from large-format photography with a 4x5 camera (very high-resolution, but comparatively slow) to high-quality, rapid-capture photography of collection objects.
+That first summer of rapid capture produced images of over 1,800 artworks, mostly French and Italian prints of the sixteenth through nineteenth centuries.
+Nearly all of those images are now available as DAC Open Access Images via DAC Collection Search online.
+We look forward to similar projects in future summers as funding allows.

 Zoomable images of Japanese woodcuts from the collection are featured in a learning object developed collaboratively at Wesleyan to help students, collectors, and researchers better understand Ukiyo-e Techniques.